 Our executive team includes Michael J. Mazzei, Chief Executive Officer; Andrew E. Witt, President and Chief Operating Officer; Frank V. Saracino, Chief Financial Officer, Treasurer and Executive Vice President; and David A. Palamé, General Counsel, Secretary and Executive Vice President.
-On December 31, 2022, we had 54 employees, all of which are full-time employees.
-Our employees are located throughout the United States as follows: 30 in New York, New York at our Headquarters, 19 in Los Angeles, California, one in Dallas, Texas, one in Atlanta, Georgia, one in Boston, Massachusetts and two in Florida.
-Prospectively, assuming re-election at the 2023 Annual Meeting, 50% of our Board will reflect gender diversity.
-In addition, since the internalization of employees from our former external manager in 2021, the Company has benefited from diversity in hiring practices across 23 new hires over this period (subject to certain departures from time to time), including six women, nine persons who identify as ethnically diverse and one person who identifies as part of the LGBTQ+ community.
+On December 31, 2023, we had 54 full-time employees and one part-time employee.
+Our 55 employees are located throughout the United States as follows: 32 in New York, New York at our Headquarters, 19 in Los Angeles, California, one in Florida, one in Texas, one in Georgia and one in New Hampshire.
+Prospectively, assuming re-election at the 2024 Annual Meeting, 50% of our Board will reflect gender diversity.
+In addition, since the internalization of employees from our former external manager in 2021, the Company has benefited from diversity in hiring practices across 30 new hires over this period (inclusive of interns and subject to certain departures from time to time), including eight women, nine persons who identify as ethnically diverse and three persons who identify as part of the LGBTQ+community.
 As a non-federal employer with less than 100 employees, the Company does not file an EEO-1 report.